Academy Overview

 The best way to become a Software Craftsman is to learn from other Craftsmen.
 Receive direct mentorship from the industry's best, and dive into real projects to put your skills to the test.
 Are you ready for the challenge?

-The 3 Phases of the Academy
+Phases of the Academy

 Phase 1 - Skills Immersion